-- Apa Kabar– How are you: The first thing the person would ask after you greet would be Apa Kabar.
+- Apa Kabar – How are you: The first thing the person would ask after you greet would be Apa Kabar.
 Whenever they say it, reply with- Kabar Baik (I’m good).
 Or for a more conversational reply say ‘Saya Baik, apa kabar?‘ (I’m fine, how are you?).

 - Terima Kasih – Thank you: Given the hospitability of the people in Indonesia, you’ll hear a lot of thank yous for even simple stuff.
-You can reply by saying ‘Sama Sama’ -which means ‘You’re welcome’.
+So reply by saying ‘Sama Sama‘ (You’re welcome).

 - Dari Mana? –Where are you from: When they assume you’re a tourist, they’ll ask your whereabouts.
 They can ask ‘Abang dari mana (where are you from, brother?)’.
 A good answer is – Saya dari (I’m from) and then followed by your country or city – you get the idea!

-- Mau ka dimana/ or Pergi dimana –Where do you want to go?: If you’re with your backpack, looking confused, or just booking a ride to your destination, you’ll mostly hear this question.
-It simply means ‘where do you want to go?’
+- Mau ka dimana / Pergi dimana –Where do you want to go?: When you’re on the road or just booking a ride to your destination, you’ll mostly hear this question.
+It means ‘where do you want to go?’
 You can tell your destination’s name.

 Speak of food and restaurants

 Now once you make it to the restaurant, the transaction is simple:

-It’s as simple as that if you go to any restaurant in the world.
-However, there are times when you need to speak a little to get something specific.
-So here are some of the phrases that can help you out:
+It’s as simple as that when you go to any restaurant in the world.
+However, there are times when you need to speak to get something specific.
+So here are some of the phrases that’ll help you out:

 - Makan– eat